MobilityWorks

 No results found.
 Please try modifying your search.

 Marshall Taylor’s friends and family are raising money to pay for uninsured medical expenses associated with his kidney transplant.
-Marshall now lives in Hanover County, Virginia He received a kidney transplant at the University of Michigan Hospital in Ann Arbor, Michigan on September 2, 2010.
+He received a kidney transplant at the University of Michigan Hospital in Ann Arbor, Michigan on September 2, 2010.
+He now lives in Raleigh, NC.
+After many adventures, graduations and now engaged, Marshall’s kidney has failed.
+He is on dialysis and in need of another transplant.

 Marshall’s family has chosen to fund-raise with HelpHOPELive in part because HelpHOPELive provides both tax-destructibility and fiscal accountability to his contributors.
 Contributors can be sure that funds contributed will be used only to pay or reimburse medically-related expenses.